Accessibility & Special Needs

-A VSR at the Lancaster and Salisbury Street entrances will be happy to discuss accessible routes and amenities during your visit.
+A GSR at the Lancaster and Salisbury Street entrances will be happy to discuss accessible routes and amenities during your visit.

 Wheelchairs and sitting walkers are available free of charge on a first-come, first-served basis, located in the coatroom in each lobby.
-Please ask a VSR for assistance.
+Please ask a GSR for assistance.

 Elevators are located throughout the Museum.
 Please note, the elevator closest to the Salisbury Street entrance may not accommodate all adult-sized power chairs.
 Please use the Stoddard Garden Court entrance via the Tuckerman Street parking lot for barrier free power chair access.

 Thank you to the Worcester Art Museum Docent Council for their generous donation of a sitting walker to WAM.